Developer Blog

 }

-Why the order of requests and responses matters
+• The “why” behind the code.
+Why does the order of requests and responses matter?

 // AI might suggest this quick fix